Frequently Asked Questions

 What are the eligibility requirements?Answer...

-• Child must be a legal military dependent.
-Status confirmed by Military ID or DEERS enrollment form.
+- Child must be a legal military dependent.
+Status confirmed by DEERS enrollment form.

-• Child must be between the ages of 13 and 18, at the time of nomination.
+- Child must be between the ages of 13 and 18, at the time of nomination/application

-• Child and one adult guardian must be available to travel to the Washington, DC area for the April 18-April 20, 2018 Gala award presentation.
+- Military Child of the Year® - Branch: Child and one adult guardian must be available to travel to the Washington, DC area for the April 5-9, 2021 Gala award presentation.

-In addition to the above eligibility requirements, nominees must:
+In addition to the above eligibility requirements, nominees and applicants must:

-• Provide letters of recommendation if selected as a finalist.
+- Provide Letters of recommendation (if selected as a semifinalist)

-• Must consent to a background check if selected as a recipient.
+- Agree to a background check (if selected as a finalist)

-Anyone can make a nomination so long as they complete the required fields in the online nomination form.
+Any eligible military child can submit an application so long as they complete the required fields in the online application form.

-Unfortunately, we are unable to accept nominations outside our online system.
+Unfortunately, we are unable to accept submissions outside our online system.

-Are children of Reserve service members eligible to apply for this award?Answer...
+Are children of Reserve service members eligible for this award?Answer...

 Yes.
 Please apply under your corresponding service branch.
 Children must meet all eligibility requirements including evidence of their status as a military dependent.

-Are children of National Guard service members eligible to apply for this award?Answer...
+Are children of National Guard service members eligible for this award?Answer...

-Are children of a retired veteran eligible to apply for this award?Answer...
+Are children of a retired veteran eligible for this award?Answer...

 Are children of a deceased service member eligible to apply for this award?Answer...

-Yes, so long as the child is treated as a military dependent (with military ID and benefits) as a result of their deceased parent's service, the child is eligible to apply.
+Yes, so long as the child is treated as a military dependent (with DEERS enrollment and benefits) as a result of their deceased parent's service, the child is eligible to apply.
 Children of a parent KIA/MIA are generally eligible so long as they continue to be eligible for military dependent status.

-Why are nominations limited to children age 13 to 18?Answer...
+Why are nominations/applications limited to children age 13 to 18?Answer...

 From 2008 to 2016, Military Child of the Year nominees were required to be between the ages of 8 and 18.
 When the Innovation Award category began in 2015, the age requirement was determined to be ages 13-18.
 A question was raised whether the age requirements should be the same for all Military Child of the Year nominees.
 After further discussion, it was agreed that the age criteria would be the same for all nominations for 6 military branches and the Innovation Award.
 Eligibility criteria now requires that all nominees be between the ages of 13-18.

-No. Eligible children must be between the ages of 13-18 at the time of the nomination to qualify.
+No. Eligible children must be between the ages of 13-18 at the time of the nomination/application to qualify.
 If your child is currently 12, please apply next year!

-Yes, otherwise eligible children must be between the ages of 13-18 at the time of the nomination to qualify.
-So long as the child meets the qualification at time of nomination, they are eligible.
+Yes, otherwise eligible children must be between the ages of 13-18 at the time of the nomination/application to qualify.
+So long as the child meets the qualification at time of nomination/application, they are eligible.

 My child is a Semi-Finalist!
-My child does not have a military ID, what else can I send to prove dependent status?Answer...
+What can I send to prove dependent status?Answer...

-If you cannot provide a clear copy of the FRONT & BACK of a military dependent ID, please make a copy of the Form 1172- DEERS (Defense Enrollment Eligibility Reporting System) application clearly showing your child's name and age.
-Please black out any social security numbers.
+Please make a copy of the Form 1172- DEERS (Defense Enrollment Eligibility Reporting System) application clearly showing your child's name and age.
+Please black out any social security and/or DoD ID numbers.

-All award recipients of each service branch will receive their laptop and cash award on or near the date of the Gala in Washington DC.
+All award recipients will receive their laptop and cash award on or near the date of the Gala in Washington DC.